 Human capacity and ingenuity are currently held hostage by manmade “systems” incompatible with how humans evolve.
 Manacles indeed.

 The theory of the system determines what can be discovered, in the words of Albert Einstein, and the integrity and normalization of the systems we have built are not in line with the normalization of the systems of nature.
-The lack of compliance with the rule of nature is the reason why manmade systems appear to work when first conceived but fail shortly thereafter.
+The lack of compliance with the rule of nature is why manmade systems appear to work when first conceived but fail shortly after that.
 No system instituted to manage a dynamic plurality of relativity can be built on the foundation of static monisms of absolutism.

-Even better, the workings of the principles of nature can be explained with a single metaphor appearing in a variety of instances in our environment, allowing people with a broad spectrum of backgrounds and without any in-depth knowledge of cosmology, physics, or evolutionary biology to understand its workings.
+Even better, the workings of the principles of nature can be explained with a single metaphor appearing in a variety of instances in our environment, allowing people with a broad spectrum of backgrounds and without in-depth knowledge of cosmology, physics, or evolutionary biology to understand its workings.